grisuno/lie-detector/README.md

 The E8 lattice aggregation provides a powerful geometric prior for graph-structured fraud detection, and its fusion with attention mechanisms represents a promising direction for future GNN architectures.

 We hope this work establishes a new standard for both performance and experimental rigor in financial fraud detection research.

+Note: Despite the original naming, the “E8” layer in RESMA v2 should be understood as a cached, normalized spectral aggregation operator rather than a formal implementation of the E8 lattice.
+The performance gains stem from efficient spectral message passing and its fusion with attention mechanisms, not from explicit Lie-theoretic or physical modeling.

 ---